Iron is an essential mineral your body needs to function properly.

 While not all dietary iron is absorbed equally, some foods can enhance your body's ability to absorb it.

-Foods Rich in Vitamin CVitamin C has been shown to enhance iron absorption.
-It captures non-heme iron and stores it in a form that's more easily absorbed by your body ( 3).
+Vitamin C has been shown to enhance iron absorption.
+It captures non-heme iron and stores it in a form that's more easily absorbed by your body (3).

 Foods high in vitamin C include citrus fruits, dark green leafy vegetables, bell peppers, melons and strawberries.